Assassin's Creed III: Gameplay

 Assassin's Creed III introduces naval gameplay to the series.
 During the main story, Connor captains a brig, the Aquila, and is given the opportunity to upgrade it with improved weapons and hull armor.
 Control of the ship relies on environmental factors such as wind direction and speed, local presence of storms, high waves, and rocks.
-Engagements are by cannon, with broadsides covering both flanks of the ship, swivel guns that can be used to damage smaller ships which can be boarded to find treasure, and chain shots from the broadsides as well to take down the masts of larger ships and disable them.
+Engagements are by cannon, with broadsides covering both flanks of the ship, swivel guns that can be used to damage smaller ships which can be boarded to find treasure, and chain shots that can instantly take down the masts of larger ships and disable them.
 The Aquila is usable only during a few main story missions and a series of dedicated side missions.

 The Wii U version of the game has a few extra features, such as the ability to change weapons on the go and the map being always visible on the Wii U GamePad.
 This version also supports Off TV Play, which redirects the main screen to the Wii U Gamepad.

 Online multiplayer returns in this installment, developed by Ubisoft Annecy.
 Along with returning modes, new ones feature a co-operative mode named Wolfpack, in which 1–4 players are charged with killing certain NPCs within a time limit, through a sequence of 25 stages.
 It features Domination, a team mode where players will have to capture certain areas of the map, protecting them from the opposing team.
 Ubisoft announced that the multiplayer servers for Assassin's Creed III, alongside several other of their older titles, would be shut down on September 1, 2022.
 The date was later delayed to October 1, 2022.

 The Remastered version of the game features revamped mechanics.
 Players can whistle from anywhere while hidden, whereas the original version only allowed whistling from corners.
 Double assassinations have been improved so as not to require entering high-profile mode to do so.
 Free-aiming with ranged weapons was made possible, allowing Connor more control over his bow and pistols.
 The mini-map and the UI were upgraded with better-looking and easier-to-recognize icons for ease of accessibility, figuring out where enemies will point next and features color-blind modes.
-The crafting system and the economy system was vastly upgraded.
-The game's lighting system has been upgraded to resemble the new technology implemented in Assassin's Creed Origins and the textures have been revamped to resemble those seen in the Assassin's Creed games utilizing the more advanced AnvilNext 2.0 engine.
+The crafting system and the economy system were also vastly upgraded.
+The game's lighting system has been upgraded to resemble the new technology implemented in Assassin's Creed Origins, and the textures have been revamped to resemble those seen in the Assassin's Creed games utilizing the more advanced AnvilNext 2.0 engine.